MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Destroy a subscriber.
-Users can destroy their own subscriber, admins can destroy any.
+Update a subscriber.
+Users can update their own subscriber, admins can update minis for others.

 ## Create a subscriber